joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 }
 ```

-Of course, for your components to be picked up and instantiated by Spring in this case, they need to annotated accordingly.
+Of course, for your components to be picked up and instantiated by Spring in this case, they need to be annotated accordingly.
 Any of Spring's well known stereotypes work here (`@Component`, `@Service`, `@Repository`, `@Controller`).

 ```Java